codezero-be/gulp-workflow/README.md

 ### Run tasks, but don't watch for changes: ###

+- `gulp copy` : Copy files to a specific folder
 - `gulp images` : Optimize images
 - `gulp icon-font` : Compile SVG icons into a webfont and create the SASS file
 - `gulp css` : Run all CSS tasks